siddsabata/codedeck/README.md

 **Database Issues**:
 - Database creation is **fully automatic** - no manual setup required
 - The database will be created automatically when you start the application
-- If you want sample problems, choose "Yes" when prompted during startup
-- Sample problems are only added to empty databases to avoid duplicates

-**"Database schema is not empty" Error**:
-- This is now handled automatically by the initialization script
-- The script will detect and resolve migration conflicts automatically

-**Sample Problems Not Showing**:
-- Sample problems are only added to completely empty databases
-- If you have existing problems, sample data won't be added to avoid duplicates
-- To get sample problems on an existing database, you can manually run: `npx prisma db seed`

 **"Git repository not found"**:
 - The startup script will offer to create the repository for you